wmsvisal847255/notification-service/pipeline/Pipeline-Instructions.md

     --value "premananthdivya@gmail.com"

 aws ssm put-parameter \
-    --name "/service/aws-sam-pipeline-notification/github/token" \
+    --name "/service/aws-sam-notification-service-pipeline/github/token" \
-    --description "Github Token for Cloudformation Stack aws-sam-pipeline-notification" \
+    --description "Github Token for Cloudformation Stack aws-sam-notification-service-pipeline" \
     --type "String" \
     --value ""

 aws ssm put-parameter \
-    --name "/service/aws-sam-pipeline-notification/github/user" \
+    --name "/service/aws-sam-notification-service-pipeline/github/user" \
-    --description "Github Username for Cloudformation Stack aws-sam-pipeline-notification" \
+    --description "Github Username for Cloudformation Stack aws-sam-notification-service-pipeline" \
     --type "String" \
     --value ""

 ```

 **NOTE:** Keep in mind that these Parameters will only be available within the same region you're deploying this Pipeline stack.
-Also, if these values ever change you will need to [update these parameters](https://docs.aws.amazon.com/cli/latest/reference/ssm/put-parameter.html) as well as update the "aws-sam-pipeline-notification" Cloudformation stack.
+Also, if these values ever change you will need to [update these parameters](https://docs.aws.amazon.com/cli/latest/reference/ssm/put-parameter.html) as well as update the "aws-sam-notification-service-pipeline" Cloudformation stack.

 ## Pipeline creation